create-with-swift/Flint/README.md

 # Flint - Blender MCP API Server for macOS/iOS

-Flint is a FastAPI server that uses Blender MCP addon from -----add mention to the original repo----- (Multimodal Capability Protocol) with Claude to generate and export 3D models based on text prompts.
-This guide is specifically for macOS and iOS environments.
+Flint is a FastAPI-based server designed to interface with the Blender MCP (Multimodal Capability Protocol) addon, enabling the generation and export of 3D models from text prompts using Claude.
+This guide provides step-by-step instructions for setting up and running an MCP server on macOS connected with visionOS.

 ## Overview

 This project provides an API service that:
 1. Takes text prompts describing 3D models
-2. Uses Claude and MCP to generate Blender scenes (-----mention)
+2. Uses Claude and MCP to generate Blender scenes
 3. Exports the resulting 3D models as USDZ files
 4. Provides an endpoint to download the exported models